davidfreed/davidfreed.github.io/airlines.md

 # Booking Flights: All Roads Lead Back to Chase

 Booking flights online is tedious and confusing.
-There are a byzantine maze of rules surrounding credit card points, airline reward programs, and travel booking portals.
+There is a byzantine maze of rules surrounding credit card points, airline reward programs, and travel booking portals.
 Are points preferable to miles?
 When do you redeem miles?
 What transfers are good?
 What transfers are bad?
-I like games, and what follows is my quest down the rabbit hole to find the answer to a simple question: *how do I get the best possible deal?*
+At some point, it becomes a bit of a video game.
+Sitting down earlier this year to book my travel for the wedding season, I became more and more curious about how you play this game.
+I burrowed down rabbit hole after rabbit hole and came out the other side convinced like most video games, there's a dominant strategy to this one.
+What follows is the result of my quest to find one.

 **The Answer**
-I assume three things.
-First, your goal is spending as little as possible.
-Second, you have the credit for Chase Sapphire Reserve and the spend to justify it (~$10K on food/groceries will do it).
-Third, your travel is 85% domestic.
-Assuming that..
+Let's get right to it!
+If your goal is to spend as little as possible and you've got the credit for a Chase Sapphire Reserve and enough spend to justify it (~$5K annually on travel/food[^1]), then:
 1. Register for a [Chase Sapphire Reserve](https://creditcards.chase.com/rewards-credit-cards/sapphire/reserve) immediately!
-2. Go to [Kayak](www.kayak.com) and find the cheapest option that meets your needs
+2. Go to [Kayak](www.kayak.com) and find the cheapest flight for your needs
 3. If you have enough miles to get this for free on the airline, use them.
 4. Otherwise, book American flights on [aa.com](www.aa.com) and everything else on Chase’s travel portal

-That’s it!
+It's really that simple!
 You don’t need multiple credit cards, points transfers, or anything.
 If you want to know *why* this works, read the rest.
 Otherwise, you’re all set!
 Happy savings!

 **Background**
 Most consumer destinations in the U.S. have loyalty programs.
 These programs reward you for your spend (nicely rebranded as “loyalty”) with non-cash returns.
 Hotels / grocery stores / credit cards call them ‘points’ and airlines call them ‘miles’.
-Once you get enough, you can redeem them for products on their platform.
-It’s dressed up as a game to (a) keep people loyal, and (b)  incentivize you to spend more than you otherwise would to hit the next redemption threshold.
-Credit cards take this to the extreme - competing vigorously for customers’ attention by offering more and more ‘points’ per purchase.
-To increase the value of their points, they spend a ton of money to make it a closer substitute for cash: all the major brands have personalized travel portals and relationships with airlines/hotels so you can trade their points for other points.

-When you buy an airline ticket in the U.S., you have two major ways to do it: through the airline/hotel’s website, or through a Chase/AmEx/CapitalOne travel portal.
-Depending how you do it, with which card, etc. you get a certain package of points and miles coming back.
-The whole thing is basically a video game.
+Once you get enough, you can redeem these for products on their platform.
+It’s dressed up as a game to (a) keep people loyal, and (b)  incentivize you to spend more than you otherwise would.
+In the credit card industry, a main way they compete for customer attention is offering more ‘points’ per purchase.
+To increase the value of their points, they try to make it a closer cash substitute: each major brand has personalized travel portals and relationships with airlines/hotels so you can trade their points for other points.
+When you buy your airline tickets, you can od it either through the airline/hotel directly, or these Personalized travel portal.
+Depending how you do it, with which card, etc. you get a certain package of points and miles.
+It is literally a video game!

 **Valuing Your Return**
 If booking travel in various ways gets you different party bags of miles and points, the first question is what those points are worth.
 Three main websites do this: [Bankrate](https://www.bankrate.com/finance/credit-cards/points-and-miles-valuations/#methodology), [Nerdwallet](https://www.nerdwallet.com/article/travel/airline-miles-and-hotel-points-valuations), and [The Points Guy](https://thepointsguy.com/guide/monthly-valuations/) (“TPG”).
 TPG doesn’t disclose a methodology (sus!) but the other two have a straightforward one.
-For airlines, compare what they charge you in points & miles on a pre-set list of flights to get the cash value of miles.
+For airlines, compare what they charge you in points & miles on a pre-set list of flights to get the cash / mile exchange rate.
 For credit cards, look at what airline/hotel partners you can transfer these points to - either take the highest valuation of those or average the couple highest together.

-However, I reflexively distrust any source making money on my decision and these companies make all their profits on partner referrals (NerdWallet makes $600M a year on this!).
-So I sat down and did my own valuations.
-I modeled my methodology on my own flying habits: looking at flights from SFO across the country[^1] booked three and six months from now.
-I broke out values for first class and economy seating to better understand where to spend!
-I plotted these against the main providers, as well as the average of their estimates:
+I didn't trust these sources since their profits come from me buying more credit cards (NerdWallet does $600M a year this way!), so I sat down and did my own valuations.
+I modeled my methodology on my own flying habits: looking at flights from SFO across the country[^2] booked three and six months from now.
+More on int'l travel below.
+I broke out values for first class and economy seating to better understand which offers better valuations, and plotted these against each providers, as well as the average of the 3 estimates.

 <table style="border-collapse: collapse; width: 40%; text-align: center;">
   <tr style="background-color: #980000; color: white;">